Holiest sites in Sunni Islam: Al-Aqsa Mosque

 Al-Aqsa Mosque is sacred because the "first of the two qiblas" (اولى القبلتين) was Jerusalem.
 In Islamic tradition, Al-Aqsa is said to be the "second mosque" (ثاني المسجدين), as well as the "third of the holy sanctuaries" (ثالث الحرمين), under Islamic Law.

 The term used for mosque, masjid, literally means "place of prostration", and includes monotheistic or more specifically Abrahamic places of worship but does not exclusively lend itself to physical structures but a location, as Muhammad stated "The earth has been made for me (and for my followers) a place for praying...".
-When Caliph Umar conquered Jerusalem after Muhammad's wafat, a prayer house was built on the site.
+When Caliph Umar conquered Jerusalem after Muhammad's passing, a prayer house was built on the site.
 The structure was expanded by the Umayyad caliph Abd al-Malik ibn Marwan and finished by his son al-Walid in 705 CE.
 The building was repeatedly destroyed by earthquakes and rebuilt, until the reconstruction in 1033 by the Fatimid caliph Ali az-Zahir, and that version of the structure is what can be seen in the present day.
 This same area was called at later Islamic periods as the Haram al-Sharif or the "Noble Sanctuary".
 The Dome of the Rock is almost unanimously accepted to be the area from where Muhammad is said to have ascended to heaven, although a few fringe theories claim it had been from a mosque in Medina, Jir'ana or Kufa.

 Although most political references to the Al-Aqsa Mosque date from the 12th century or later due to its occupation by the Crusades, others claim that the mosque's position in Islam is firmly grounded in a number of hadith dating from the birth of Islam.

 While Jerusalem is not mentioned by name in the Quran, it is recognized as a sacred site based on several references that have been linked to Jerusalem by later Islamic traditions such as the hadith.
 Some academics attribute the holiness of Jerusalem to the rise and expansion of a certain type of literary genre, known as al-Fadhail or history of cities.
 The Fadhail of Jerusalem inspired Muslims, especially during the Umayyad period, to embellish the sanctity of the city beyond its status in the holy texts.
 Others point to the political motives of the Umayyad dynasty which led to the sanctification of Jerusalem in Islam.

 Later medieval scripts, as well as modern-day political tracts, tend to classify al-Aqsa Mosque as the third holiest site in Islam.
 For example, Sahih al-Bukhari quotes Abu Darda as saying: "the Prophet of God, Muhammad said a prayer in the Sacred Mosque (in Mecca) is worth 100,000 prayers; a prayer in my mosque (in Medina) is worth 10,000 prayers; and a prayer in al-Aqsa Mosque is worth 1,000 prayers", more than in any other mosque.
 In addition, the Organisation of Islamic Cooperation, refers to the al-Aqsa Mosque as the third holiest site in Islam (and calls for Arab sovereignty over it).